forester-maker/prefect-worker-templates/README.md

 the image and the worker requires if you turn on `configure_cloudwatch_logs`), the `prefect-spot` cluster, region `us-east-1`, and the git repo in `prefect.yaml`.

-## Before you rely on it

-`validate.py` checks the templates client-side against Prefect's own schema models and the ECS and Kubernetes worker configuration models.
-It created no pool in your workspace and ran no flow.

-Confirm Prefect Cloud accepts a *custom* base job template for `prefect:managed`.
-Managed pools have a fixed `job_configuration` surface, and Cloud may normalize or reject a narrowed `variables` block.
-Run `managed/create-pool.sh` in a scratch workspace and check that `prefect work-pool inspect managed-bronze` round-trips your schema.
-If Cloud pins the template, the fallback is unchanged in effect: keep the pool default template, set tier defaults in the UI, and rely on per-deployment and per-run `job_variables`, which are independently confirmed working.

-`flows/runtime_storage.py` makes two assumptions about the managed runtime, both unverified against Cloud, and both raising a named error rather than a `KeyError` if
-wrong: that `federated_identity` injects credentials boto's default chain can find, and that a region is exported as `AWS_REGION` or `AWS_DEFAULT_REGION`.
-If neither region variable is present, add `AWS_REGION` to the pool's `env`.
-The template does not set it so that `federated_identity.aws_region_name` stays the single place a region is configured, rather than drifting against a copy.